-- Assessed and evaluated the adequacy of the risk management practices, operational controls, compliance with regulatory requirements, management efficiency to ensure that the internal control system is sound and satisfactory. - Carried out audits in accordance with the internal audit plan approved by the ARMC and other significant areas recommended by the management to the ARMC. - Ensured that those weaknesses were appropriately addressed and that recommendations from the internal audit reports and correction actions on reported weaknesses were taken appropriately within the timeframe by the management. - Presented the audit findings and corrective actions to be taken by management in the ARMC meetings. - Reviewed RRPTs on a quarterly basis in accordance with the guidelines set out in the Circular to Shareholders for RRPTs of a revenue or trading nature.
+- Reviewed the policies and procedures governing counter fixture management for both refurbishment and new outlet setups.
+This includes evaluating the accuracy and completeness of fixture records for existing fixtures as well as newly acquired ones, ensuring all data is up-to-date and correctly maintained.
+Additionally, an assessment of controls over the acquisition, installation, maintenance, and disposal of counter fixtures across all outlets is essential.
+This assessment should verify that all processes are conducted according to established guidelines, thereby minimizing risks and ensuring the proper functioning and longevity of the fixtures. - Assessed and evaluated the adequacy of the risk management practices, operational controls, compliance with regulatory requirements, management efficiency to ensure that the internal control system is sound and satisfactory. - Carried out audits in accordance with the internal audit plan approved by the ARMC and other significant areas recommended by the management to the ARMC. - Ensured that those weaknesses were appropriately addressed and that recommendations from the internal audit reports and correction actions on reported weaknesses were taken appropriately within the timeframe by the management. - Presented the audit findings and corrective actions to be taken by management in the ARMC meetings.

+• Reviewed RRPTs on a quarterly basis in accordance with the guidelines set out in the Circular to Shareholders for RRPTs of revenue or trading nature.

-The costs incurred for the internal audit function in respect of FY2023 including staff costs and overheads amounted to RM20,000/-, which was the same as the previous financial year.
+The costs incurred for the internal audit function in respect of FYE 2024 including staff costs and overheads amounted to RM20,000/-, which was the same as the previous financial year.

-This report is made in accordance with a resolution of the Board dated 21 July 2023.
+This report is made in accordance with a resolution of the Board dated 12 July 2024.